-“If someone has been bereaved or suddenly is unable to drive they might need a bit of help to start new things or even to catch the bus.
+“If someone needs bereavement support or suddenly is unable to drive they might need a bit of help to start new things or even to catch the bus.

 “It is not a long-term scheme, but merely helps people gain enough confidence for them to join a group or start doing something they’ve never done before or have got out of the habit of doing.”

-She said: “Of course we deal with the bereaved on a daily basis and this scheme will make a lot of difference.
+She said: “Of course we deal with those coping with bereavement on a daily basis and this scheme will make a lot of difference.

 “So often we want to be able to help people more after dealing with a funeral and this will allow that to happen.